NoaErben/ml-decision-tree/README.md

 ## 📁 Files

-- `hw2.ipynb`: A Jupyter notebook with step-by-step instructions, visualizations, and sanity checks.
+- `notebook.ipynb`: A Jupyter notebook with step-by-step instructions, visualizations, and sanity checks.
 - `ml-decision-tree.py`: A standalone Python module implementing the core logic for the decision tree, including tree construction, entropy calculations, and pruning with a Chi-square threshold.

 ## 🚀 Features